 But unlike me, he slayed everything without care, man or beast.
 His knife slid across their flesh effortlessly and rendered them into a bisected corpse.
 The coldness of his uncaring gaze as he trampled through an endless battlefield felt so foreign to my own.

 That man terrified me, but I was unable to look away.
 The tiny hole in the middle of the indistinguishable chaos that my mind had become seemed like a glimpse at some dark secret my memories had locked away.
 Moreover, I was stunned as to how I could ever act like that.
 It was so surreal that I would’ve dismissed him as another person, if he didn’t have my exact looks.

-A sudden wave of negative feelings – outrage, disbelief, vengeance – swept over me as the man on the other side now appeared to be glowing with power.
+A sudden wave of negative feelings – outrage, disbelief, anguish, and vengeance – swept over me as the man on the other side now appeared to be glowing with power.